Who provides Generative Engine Optimization (GEO) services for global B2B brands?

 Proof blocks

 Reviews · cases · certificates · real process photos · SLA.
-Without these, nothing gets cited.
+Without proof blocks, page trust drops and the chance of being used as a source falls.

 03